nojhan/clutchlog/README.md

 ### System-dependent stack depth

-Because the call stack depth and program name access are system-dependent, the features relying on the depth of the call stack and the display of the program name are only available for operating systems having the following headers:
+Because access to the call stack depth and program name are system-dependent, the features relying on the depth of the call stack and the display of the program name are only available for operating systems having the following headers:
 `execinfo.h`, `stdlib.h` and `libgen.h` (so far, tested with Linux).